Neutering Your Male Dog – Pros and Cons

 The loss of reproductive hormones appears to upset the endocrine system.
 This can result in low thyroid levels, which causes weight gain and lethargy.
 Fortunately it can be treated with a daily thyroid supplement for the rest of your dog's life.

 Neutering increases the risk of geriatric cognitive impairment.

 Old dogs can develop a form of "dementia" where they become disoriented in their familiar house and yard.
 They may interact differently with their human family.
 They may forget their training and housebreaking.
 Intact dogs are less likely to suffer this disease because the reproductive hormones are thought to help protect the brain.

 Neutering is major surgery requiring general anesthesia.

 Studies show that about 20% of neuter procedures have at least one complication, such as a bad reaction to the anesthesia, infection, abscess, etc. Fortunately, most complications are minor.
 Less than 5% are serious, and the death rate is less than 1%.

 IF DONE AT THE WRONG AGE, neutering increases the risk of hip dysplasia, torn ligaments, and bone cancer.

 Your dog's reproductive hormones help his bones and joints develop properly.
 If you remove those hormones too early, they don't have enough time to complete their valuable work.

 - Early neutering causes the leg bones to grow unevenly.
 This leaves your dog more vulnerable to hip dysplasia and torn ligaments.

 The moral is....
-Don't neuter before the reproductive hormones have had time to do their valuable work.
+If you're going to neuter, don't do it before your dog's reproductive hormones have had time to do their valuable work.
 And when is that?
-There is no one-size-fits-all answer – it depends on your dog's size and breed, which is completely covered in my dog care book.
-Please don't neuter your dog before you read Chapter 10 of my book.
+It depends on his size or breed, which is completely covered in my dog care book.
+Please don't neuter your dog before you read Chapter 10.